 God Never Tricks Us2015 Feb 1

-All through time, people have been saved by trusting in a merciful God.
+All through time, people have been saved by trusting in a loving and merciful God.
 They have been brought into right relationship with him by trusting in this (mercy) aspect of his love.

 Can We Know Theology?2015 Jan 4

 Theology is the study by humans of things relating to God.
 Doctrine is the accepted beliefs that we hold on this topic.

 When we humans study a subject, we do our research.
 Then we assemble all the facts as we know them into a mental model that fits everything together.
 We check the model by seeing if it matches to what we observe and if it explains well what we know from our sources.
 And then we make adjustments to our mental model to make it better as we learn and understand more.